From Brunn-Minkowski to Pr\'ekopa-Leindler and Borell-Brascamp-Lieb: discrete inequalities: Introduction

 \subsubsection{Kemperman's theorem}

 Kemperman's theorem \cite{kemperman1964products} gives a very general, albeit from the perspective of the Brunn-Minkowski inequality weak, lower bound on the size of sumsets in a very general class of groups.
-Let $G$ be a unimodular, locally compact group with Haar measure $\mu$, then it says the following. \begin{thm} Let $A,B\subset G$ be measurable so that $\mu(A)+\mu(B)\leq \mu(G)$ and let $AB:=\{ab:a\in A, b\in B\}$ again measurable, then
+Let $G$ be a unimodular, locally compact, connected\footnote{ \cite{satomi2022inequality} considers a relaxation of the connectedness condition, which in turn has its own functional corollary.} group with Haar measure $\mu$, then it says the following. \begin{thm} Let $A,B\subset G$ be measurable so that $\mu(A)+\mu(B)\leq \mu(G)$ and let $AB:=\{ab:a\in A, b\in B\}$ again measurable, then

 \end{thm}

 By \Cref{liftprop}, we obtain the following corollary.

 \begin{cor} Let $f,g,h\colon G\to\mathbb{R}_{\geq0}$ be integrable so that $\int_G f d\mu=\int_G gd\mu$, $\mu(supp(f))+\mu(supp(g))\leq \mu(G)$ and for all $a,b\in G$, $h(ab)\geq M_{-1,\frac12}(f(a),g(b))=\frac{2}{\frac{1}{f(a)}+\frac{1}{g(b)}}$, then